 b.
 Dates of matches to be arranged between team captains on a mutually agreed basis between September and the end of March the following year.

-c.
-The U18 Jamboree shall take place in March each year.

-d.
-The U16 shall take place in December each year.

 6 Tie splitting procedure

 a.
 The championship is awarded to the team scoring the highest number of match points.